 - Being unable to enrol in subjects because of the structure of your course.

 For more information, see the support for compassionate or compelling circumstances page.
-Or if you have been impacted by the COVID-19 pandemic, please refer to the COVID-19 advice for international students and students outside Australia page.

 Course structure requirements

 Course structure reasons for requiring a Reduced Study Load may include:

 - If you have failed a prerequisite subject and cannot select 50 credit points to enrol in during that half year period.